-- the Secretary of State for Health and Social Care, Rt Hon Sajid Javid MP
+- Secretary of State for Health and Social Care

-- Lord Bethell, Parliamentary Under Secretary of State at the Department of Health and Social Care
+- Parliamentary Under Secretary of State at the Department of Health and Social Care

-- MP Jo Churchill, the Parliamentary Under-Secretary of State for Prevention, Public Health and Primary Care
+- Parliamentary Under-Secretary of State for Prevention, Public Health and Primary Care

 The JBC ministerial board

-Function: recognising the need to ensure ministers from all 4 nations can contribute to JBC oversight, the JBC ministerial board ensures the JBC is delivering its objectives as effectively as possible for all 4 nations of the UK.
+Function: recognising the need to ensure ministers from all 4 nations can contribute to JBC oversight, the JBC ministerial board ensured the JBC was delivering its objectives as effectively as possible for all 4 nations of the UK.

-There are new health ministers for Scotland and Wales following elections in May 2021.
+There were new health ministers for Scotland and Wales following elections in May 2021.

 - The Rt Hon Sajid Javid MP – Secretary of State for Health and Social Care